 Watercolor is also a very bad thing to put in direct sunlight, as they often fade more quickly than other types of paint.
 Watercolor washes are usually pretty light, which makes them less robust against the threats of sunlight (source).
 Even with the protection we’re about to talk about, watercolors should be treated with extra care and kept out of the sun if possible.

 3) Get UV Blocking Glass for Your Frames

 If you have a flat piece of artwork that you want to protect, you can get special UV blocking glass to use with your picture frames.
 This special UV blocking glass is known as conservation or museum glass.
 Given the name, you can tell that this is meant for those high value pieces of work.

 Food for thought: have you ever noticed that museums don’t have a lot of windows?
 No one wants to risk sun damage to the Mona Lisa!

 This magical glass won’t block 100% of UV rays, but they get pretty close.
-A lot of companies claim that their conservation/museum glass blocks anywhere from 97%-99% of UV rays.
+A lot of companies, like Tru Vue, claim that their conservation/museum glass blocks anywhere from 97%-99% of UV rays.

 Aside from blocking UV rays, this glass has another perk.
 Conservation/museum glass can come with a number of different types of coatings depending on what you need that can reduce glare, increase the clarity of the glass, or prevent shattering (source).